rbrastad/data-PULL/README.md

 ## Pull

-When we want to get som external http json data.
+When we want to pull external http json data.
 We need to use a pull request node configuration.
-If we then need to get some data inside that json structure.
-We need to add a response configuration node and add where the data is found.
+If data is inside that json structure.
+We need to add a response configuration node and add where the data is found in the JSON.

-TThe request node uses the same configuration as http-client library request and is configured the same way.  https://enonic-docs.s3.amazonaws.com/com.enonic.lib/lib-http-client/index.html
+The request node uses the same configuration as http-client library request and is configured the same way.  https://enonic-docs.s3.amazonaws.com/com.enonic.lib/lib-http-client/index.html

-The config below tells us that we are going to get data from https://api.chucknorris.io/jokes/search?query=music and that the data returned from the response is in the result node of the JSON response.
+The config below tells us that we are going to get data from https://api.chucknorris.io/jokes/search?query=music and map the "result" object in the JSON as where we can find data to import.

     pull : {
         request: {